EricLafortune/BadApple/README.md

   the titles.
 * The `ffmpeg` video converter (Debian package `ffmpeg`), for extracting the video frames.
-* The [Praat](https://www.fon.hum.uva.nl/praat/) phonetics program (Debian
-  package `praat`), for computing the speech coefficients.
+* The `sox` sound tool (Debian package `sox`), for converting the speech audio files.
 * My [video tools](https://github.com/EricLafortune/VideoTools/) for the
-  TI-99/4A, for tying the animation, music, and vocals together.
+  TI-99/4A, for computing the speech coefficients and for tying the animation, music, and vocals together.
 * The [xdt99](https://github.com/endlos99/xdt99) cross-development tools, for
   assembling the final video player.